vikasnr/vikasnr/README.md

 # Hi there! 👋

-I'm Vikas, a Senior AI engineer with a passion for building intelligent systems.
+I'm Vikas, a Senior AI Engineer with a passion for building intelligent systems.
 With over 9 years in the industry, I have had the opportunity to work on diverse projects, solving challenging problems using cutting-edge technologies.

 ## 🔧 Technologies & Tools